Wisconsin Native Turtles

 During its activity period, a typical freshwater turtle’s day is divided between resting, basking

 and foraging.
-Basking is the behaviour that turtles, and other reptiles, exhibit when they are
+Basking is the behavior that turtles, and other reptiles, exhibit when they are

 resting in the sun, either out of the water or just at the surface.
 This helps regulate their